Phytoplankton: Ecology

 The El Niño-Southern Oscillation (ENSO) cycles in the Equatorial Pacific area can affect phytoplankton.
 Biochemical and physical changes during ENSO cycles modify the phytoplankton community structure.
 Also, changes in the structure of the phytoplankton, such as a significant reduction in biomass and phytoplankton density, particularly during El Nino phases can occur.
-The sensitivity of phytoplankton to environmental changes is why they is often used as indicators of estuarine and coastal ecological condition and health.
+The sensitivity of phytoplankton to environmental changes is why they are often used as indicators of estuarine and coastal ecological condition and health.
 To study these events satellite ocean color observations are used to observe these changes.
 Satellite images help to have a better view of their global distribution.

 Diversity

 The term phytoplankton encompasses all photoautotrophic microorganisms in aquatic food webs.
 However, unlike terrestrial communities, where most autotrophs are plants, phytoplankton are a diverse group, incorporating protistan eukaryotes and both eubacterial and archaebacterial prokaryotes.
 There are about 5,000 known species of marine phytoplankton.
 How such diversity evolved despite scarce resources (restricting niche differentiation) is unclear.

 In terms of numbers, the most important groups of phytoplankton include the diatoms, cyanobacteria and dinoflagellates, although many other groups of algae are represented.
 One group, the coccolithophorids, is responsible (in part) for the release of significant amounts of dimethyl sulfide (DMS) into the atmosphere.
 DMS is oxidized to form sulfate which, in areas where ambient aerosol particle concentrations are low, can contribute to the population of cloud condensation nuclei, mostly leading to increased cloud cover and cloud albedo according to the so-called CLAW hypothesis.
 Different types of phytoplankton support different trophic levels within varying ecosystems.
 In oligotrophic oceanic regions such as the Sargasso Sea or the South Pacific Gyre, phytoplankton is dominated by the small sized cells, called picoplankton and nanoplankton (also referred to as picoflagellates and nanoflagellates), mostly composed of cyanobacteria (Prochlorococcus, Synechococcus) and picoeucaryotes such as Micromonas.
 Within more productive ecosystems, dominated by upwelling or high terrestrial inputs, larger dinoflagellates are the more dominant phytoplankton and reflect a larger portion of the biomass.